- What is your department's philosophy?

 Requirements vary depending on which fields a student elects to study.
 The minimum residence requirement for the Ph.D. degree is 135 units of completed coursework, which takes approximately four years.
 The fifth year is typically spent writing the dissertation.
 All students must complete five units of graduate instruction in Political Theory unless previously taken as an undergraduate, and take a two-quarter sequence in quantitative methods.
 A language might also be required if the student and advisor think it appropriate for dissertation research.
 Beginning in their second year, students serve as teaching assistants in undergraduate courses for a minimum of three quarters, but most will serve as many as five quarters.

 Students are required to satisfy the Ph.D. comprehensive requirements in two fields.
-This requirement entails passing two examinations and writing one research paper.
+This requirement entails passing one examination and writing at least one research paper.
 Upon completion of these three requirements, the student is eligible to be recommended for Ph.D. candidacy.
 It is expected that students will attain candidacy by the end of the second year.
 In their third year, students are asked to submit a formal dissertation proposal for approval.
 Doctoral candidates form a Dissertation Reading Committee in the fourth year and take the University Oral Examination after they have made substantial progress on their dissertations.
 Students must finish all requirements and file a thesis to receive their Ph.D. degree.

 See the requirements page for more details.